 Examples of Student Goals

-Goals can be anything from simple, daily tasks to larger, career-oriented objectives.
-For example, a typical goal may be any of the following:
+Goals can be anything from simple, daily tasks to larger objectives.
+Here are examples of a typical goals:

-- "Today, I will make key-term flashcards for the Figurative Language unit and get 80% of my check-for-understanding questions correct so that I pass the quiz tomorrow."
+- "Today, I will make vocabulary flashcards for the Figurative Language unit and get 80% of the questions correct on tomorrow's assessment."

-- "I will practice the skill of self-control to improve my classroom focus.
-Tomorrow in math class, I'll try to sit away from my friends who can often distract me in class."
+- "I will practice self-control to improve my classroom focus.
+Tomorrow in math class, I'll sit away from my friends who often distract me in class."

-- "I will earn an A on my next English project by using the rubric and paying special attention to the feedback from my teacher.
-I will work in class and over the weekend to turn my project in on Wednesday."
+- "I will earn grade-level skill on Argumentative Claim on my next English project by paying special attention to the feedback from my teacher.
+I will work in class and over the weekend so that I can turn in my project on Wednesday."